6ooker/fortigate-ipsec-monitor/README.md

 end
 ```

-Referenced LogID [22932](https://docs.fortinet.com/document/fortigate/7.2.8/fortios-log-message-reference/22932) is the event 'LINK MONITOR STATUS WARNING' which emitted when the link-monitors' status switches from `alive` to `dead`.

 To only have this trigger regarding a specific link-monitor we filter for the appropriate `name` value in the event.

+> [!NOTE]
+> Referenced LogID [22932](https://docs.fortinet.com/document/fortigate/7.2.8/fortios-log-message-reference/22932) is the event 'LINK MONITOR STATUS WARNING' which is emitted when the link-monitors' status switches from `alive` to `dead`.

 ## Action